 Phenytoin: May decrease the serum concentration of Mebendazole.
 Monitor therapy

-Dermatologic: Alopecia, angioedema, exanthema, itching, rash, Stevens-Johnson syndrome, toxic epidermal necrolysis, urticaria
+Dermatologic: Alopecia, pruritus, skin rash, Stevens-Johnson syndrome, toxic epidermal necrolysis, urticaria

 Gastrointestinal: Abdominal pain, diarrhea, vomiting

 Hematologic & oncologic: Agranulocytosis, decreased hemoglobin, eosinophilia, leukopenia, neutropenia

 Hepatic: Hepatitis, increased gamma-glutamyl transferase, increased serum alanine aminotransferase, increased serum alkaline phosphatase, increased serum aspartate aminotransferase

 Hypersensitivity: Angioedema, hypersensitivity reaction (including anaphylactic, anaphylactoid)

 Renal: Glomerulonephritis, increased blood urea nitrogen

 Concerns related to adverse effects:

 • Bone marrow suppression: Neutropenia and agranulocytosis have been reported rarely with high doses and prolonged use.

 • Hepatic impairment: Use with caution; systemic exposure may be increased with hepatic impairment.